 Led the Smart Web Suite Projects: Java Internet Technology for Industrial Automation solutions.
 These included a £1m Java HMI software product for Vision Sensors (Win 98, 2000, ME, XP) - a dual-site, part-subcontracted development.

 Concurrently led an Organisational Change Project/Programme to set up a new Off-Shore Software Development Centre in Spain.
-Recruited & built Spanish team.
+Recruited & built the Spanish team.
 Transferred Inverter Configurator (Visual C++), Motion Control (Visual Basic) & Web Sales Selector (HTML & Java) technology from ETCUK.
-Trained & mentored the team.
+Trained & mentored the team. .

 Jan 1998 to Dec 2000: Group Leader (HMI & Mechatronics Software) - Development Manager

-Responsible, via delegated Project Managers, for developing Temperature Controller (Visual C++, ActiveX, Win 95, 98, NT, 2000), Motion Controller & Inverter Configuration tools including localisation into Japanese & 5 European languages..
+Responsible, via delegated Project Managers, for developing Temperature Controller (Visual C++, ActiveX, Win 95, 98, NT, 2000), Motion Controller & Inverter Configuration tools including localisation into Japanese & 5 European languages.